Contributing to omegaUp

 1. Create a Feature Branch

-Create a new branch from origin/main:
+Create a new branch from the latest official main:

-git checkout -b feature-name origin/main
+git checkout -b feature-name upstream/main

-git push upstream feature-name
+git push -u origin feature-name

 Branch Naming